memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 * Finding when and where an issue was introduced gets more difficult
 * Side effects are less well understood, making it more likely that a change in one part of the codebase will break a feature in another.
 * Testing every feature and hardware configuration takes more and more time.

 Additionally, CI infrastructure serves as a reference environment which can be used to reproduce builds and generate shipping images.
 No more "it works on my machine".
 If it fails in CI, it must be considered broken.

-_Like Interrupt?
-[Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_
+{% include newsletter.html %}

 ## Continuous Integration Systems